Yuppiechef/datomic-schema/README.md

 Also notice that :enum resolves to a :ref type, the vector can be a list of strings: ["Pending" "Active" "Inactive" "cancelled"] or a list of keywords as shown.
 String will be converted to keywords by lowercasing and converting spaces to dashes, so "Bad User" will convert to :user.status/bad-user.

+Last, but not least, the schemas that you define attaches themselves to their named vars, as you'd expect a def to do (not true for the defpart, unfortunately), so you can open up the structure and look at it.

 ## Why pass in the d/tempid?

 Because I really didn't want to create a dependency on anything else for this library.
 Not even datomic.
 Heck, I'm so pedantic about not wanting deps that I don't even depend on Clojure.